Kelocker/Hotel-Reservation-System/README.md

 I am HEW YEE KIT.
 I have helped my team in building this project for our assignment with troubleshooting the codes and fixing any known bugs to make the program to run smoothly without any issues.

+I am CHUA HUI WEN.
+My commitment is to stay abreast of tech advancements ensures my ability to tackle complex coding challenges effectively.
+To delve deeper into my portfolio and accomplishments, feel free to explore my [GitHub Profile](https://github.com/CHUA1605).
+It houses a comprehensive array of open-source projects and contributions, encompassing various domains, with a notable focus on Python-based hotel reservation systems.